conduitio-labs/conduit-connector-oracle/README.md

 Oracle connector is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
 It provides both, a source and a destination Oracle connector.

+Connector uses [godror - Go DRiver for ORacle](https://godror.github.io/godror/).
+This driver is required to be installed.
+See [Godror Installation](https://godror.github.io/godror/doc/installation.html) for more information.

 ## Prerequisites

 - [Go](https://go.dev/) 1.18